 Julie A. Mares, Professor of Ophthalmology; Ph.D., 1987.
 Epidemiological study of relationships between diet and age-related eye disease.

 Matthew J. Merrins, Assistant Professor of Medicine; PhD., 2008.
-Ability of pancreatic islet beta cells to trigger cell proliferation and release of insulin during periods of increased insulin needs.
+Ability of pancreatic islet beta cells to trigger cell proliferation and release of insulin during periods of increased insulin demands.

 Denise M. Ney, Professor of Nutritional Sciences; Ph.D., 1986.
 Gastrointestinal physiology, nutrient-hormone interactions, and nutritional management of phenylketonuria.